Coronavirus: Death toll climbs, 690 new cases confirmed | DW | 26.01.2020

 Additional medical supplies and staff are due to arrive in the city, including 14,000 protective suits, and 110,000 pairs of gloves, goggles, and masks.
 Videos circulated on Saturday showing throngs of people lined up for examinations.
 Many complained they had been turned away because the hospitals were at capacity.

+"We are steadily pushing forward the disease control and prevention ...
+But right now we are facing an extremely severe public health crisis," said Hu Yinghai, deputy director-general of the Civil Affairs Department, in a news briefing.

-Dozens of more cities are under quarantine, with schools and universities postponing the start a new semester until further notice.
+Dozens of cities are also under quarantine, with schools and universities postponing the start a new semester until further notice.

 -